United Auto Workers: Early 21st century

-UAW Leadership granted concessions to its unions in order to win labor peace, a benefit not calculated by the UAW's many critics.
-The UAW has claimed that the primary cause of the automotive sector's weakness was substantially more expensive fuel costs linked to the 2003-2008 oil crisis which caused customers to turn away from large sport utility vehicles (SUVs) and pickup trucks, the main market of the American "Big Three" (General Motors, Ford, and Chrysler).
-In 2008, the situation became critical because the global financial crisis and the related credit crunch significantly impaired the ability of consumers to purchase automobiles.
+UAW leadership granted concessions to its unions in order to win labor peace, a benefit not calculated by the UAW's many critics.
+The UAW has claimed that the primary cause of the automotive sector's weakness was substantially more expensive fuel costs linked to the 2003-2008 oil crisis which caused customers to turn away from large sport utility vehicles (SUVs) and pickup trucks, the main market of the American Big Three.
+In 2008, the situation became critical because the Great Recession significantly impaired the ability of consumers to purchase automobiles.
 The Big Three also based their respective market strategies on fuel-inefficient SUVs, and suffered from lower quality perception (vis-a-vis automobiles manufactured by Japanese or European car makers).
 Accordingly, the Big Three directed vehicle development focused on light trucks (which had better profit margins) in order to offset the considerably higher labor costs, falling considerably behind in the sedan market segments to Japanese and European automakers.

 The UAW has tried to expand membership by organizing the employees outside of the Big Three.
 In 2010, Bob King hired Richard Bensinger to organize Japanese, Korean, and German transplant factories in the United States.

-In a representational election following a majority of the workers signing cards asking for UAW representation, in February, 2014 workers at Volkswagen's Chattanooga, Tennessee plant narrowly voted down the union 712 to 626.
+In a representational election following a majority of the workers signing cards asking for UAW representation, in February 2014 workers at Volkswagen's Chattanooga, Tennessee plant narrowly voted down the union 712 to 626.
 However, the UAW organized a minority union Local 42, which was voluntary and does not collect dues.
 After the close vote against the UAW, Volkswagen announced a new policy allowing groups representing at least 15% of the workforce to participate in meetings, with higher access tiers for groups representing 30% and 45% of employees.
 This prompted anti-UAW workers who opposed the first vote to form a rival union, the American Council of Employees.
-In December, 2014 the UAW was certified as representing more than 45% of employees.
+In December 2014 the UAW was certified as representing more than 45% of employees.

-The union continues to engage in Michigan state politics.
+The union engages in Michigan state politics.
 President King was a vocal opponent of the right-to-work legislation that passed over the objection of organized labor in December 2012.
 The UAW also remains a major player in the state Democratic Party.

 In March 2020, the Detroit United Auto Workers union announced that after discussion with the leaders of General Motors, Ford, and Fiat Chrysler Automobiles, the carmakers would partially shut down factories on a "rotating" basis to combat the COVID-19 pandemic.

-Though primarily known for autoworkers, as of 2022, academic workers comprise a quarter of UAW membership.
-In 2022, the UAW affiliate at the University of California went on strike for higher pay, an event known as the 2022 University of California academic workers' strike.
+Though primarily known for autoworkers, academic staff comprised one quarter of UAW membership in 2022, and the 2022 University of California academic workers' strike achieved higher pay for that UAW affiliate.